shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Gra laid down next to the campfire, and Sui did too.
 Gra held onto Astalir, not letting him get away.

 “So what’s your plan for this cave?”
+Sui asked.

 “Well it’s going to be our new base of operations.”